Blog / PCB Design & Layout Tips and Best Practices

 • Match differential pairs: For differential signals, ensure that the pair of traces are matched in length and routed close together to maintain common-mode rejection.

 • Use appropriate transmission line structures: Utilize microstrip or stripline topologies to maintain consistent impedance for high-speed signals.
+For more information on best practices, check out these helpful guidelines for high-speed PCB design.

 • Implement proper termination: Add termination resistors to minimize reflections on high-speed lines.
 The specific termination method (series, parallel, or differential) will depend on your circuit requirements.